David-Honisch/LC2Navigator2024/LC2Navigator2024/readme.md

 or use the automatic installation inside of lc2navigator.

-# Deprecated or unsupported Plugins
+# Notice:Deprecated or unsupported Plugins

 - SQLIte and NPM AutoInstall Packages
 	- Required.
 Please always update this package